ghuser-io/github-contribs/README.md

 We hit a [rate limit](https://en.wikipedia.org/wiki/Rate_limiting).
 And since it's not an official API, we can't use a token to raise the limit.

+> **NOTE**: the rate limit seems to be 40 requests / minute / endpoint / IP.
+Thus even if crawling a
+> single user takes about 3 hours on a single machine, crawling many users in parallel on that same
+> machine should still take about 3 hours.

 ### Isn't it likely to break?

 Yes, it is since that interface isn't public.
 We're monitoring it<sup>[1](#footnote1)</sup> and will